richardschoen/howtostuff/installgitbucketonibmi.md

 # How to install Gitbucket on IBM i
-Gitbucket is an open source Java based git server for IBM i
+Gitbucket is an open source Java based git server for IBM i.

+This Git server can host any of your git project source code and has many other features.

+Gitbucket is a great way to keep all your git based source code in a single repository.

+When used in conjunction with iForgit (http://www.iforgit.com) as a native IBM i client, you have a complete source management solution for all of your open source projects stored in the IFS and source memebers that are still managed via source physical files.

 ## Visit the Gitbucket site